aniqanzr/Cauldron.AI/README.md

-# Caudldron: A digital pantry system
+# Cauldron: A digital pantry system

 **Cauldron** is a mobile application prototype that tackles the everyday problem of household food waste.
 By bridging the gap between raw "builder" instincts and structured Information Systems design, this project provides a professional, user-centric solution for kitchen management.